Leonai-do/Multi-Agent-Chat/tasks/Pending tasks.md

 ### ⚙️ Settings & Configuration

 #### [ ⏳ ] Task 70 - Sidebar Icons & Tab Persistence
 Add icons to settings sidebar items and persist the last opened tab in localStorage; restore it when reopening Settings.

 #### [ ⏳ ] Task 72 - Agent Name Preview & Validation
-Show a one‑line preview (“You are {name}…”) under each instruction textarea; validate names (non‑empty, reasonable length) with inline feedback.
+Show a one‑line preview ("You are {name}…") under each instruction textarea; validate names (non‑empty, reasonable length) with inline feedback.

 #### [ ⏳ ] Task 73 - Collapsible Settings Sections
 Make API Keys, Global Defaults, and Agents collapsible with remembered state to reduce vertical scrolling on smaller screens.